Šumber: History

 Šumber in an engraving from 1679.

 Castle Šumber was built upon the site of the prehistoric hillfort in the former village Stari Grad (lit.
 "Old Town").
 While the exact date of the castle's construction remains unknown, the site is first mentioned in documents from 872 AD and 950 AD, when the Byzantine Emperor Constantine VII Porfirogenet confirmed the presence of Slavs in these villages.
 In 1260, the castle and surrounding territory has passed into the possession of a vassal of the Counts of Gorizia (German: von Görz).
 This was the Austrian noble family Schönberg, from which the modern toponym most likely originated.

 A certain Teodorich de Sumberg is also listed as a signatory of a document dated 1274, a peace treaty between Raimondo della Torre, Patriarch of Aquileia, and the Count of Gorizia Albert I. As a vassal of Count Albert III of Gorizia, Dietrich von Schönberg took part in an unsuccessful attack against the Venetian stronghold of Motovun (Italian: Montona d'Istria) in 1341.
 Shortly before his death, Albert III, who was childless and at his age could no longer hope to produce an heir, bequeathed his remaining holdings in Istria to Rudolf IV, Duke of Austria, of the House of Hapsburg between 1365 and 1367.
 With the extinction of the House of Gorizia, Šumber along with the rest of Pazin County (German: Mitterburg) would become a Habsburg possession.

 By the late 14th Century, the House of Schönburg had also found itself short of male heirs.
-Thus with the marriage off Anna Schönberg to Ivan Gutenegg, the Lord of Kožljak (German: Waxenstein), Šumber was incorporated into to Kožljak estate.
+Thus with the marriage off Anna Schönberg to Ivan Gutenegg, the Lord of Kožljak (German: Waxenstein), Šumber was incorporated into Kožljak estate.
 With Venice's acquisition of Labin in 1420, Šumber became a strategically valuable border fortress on the frontier between the Habsburg Austrian March of Istria and the Venetian territories along the Istrian coast.
 In 1444, Anna sold the castle to the lord of Kršan, Juraj Kerstlein (Karscheyner).
 Soon after, the Venetians attacked and captured Šumber before accepting an offer from the lord of Kršan to buy both the castle and the village.
 The Venetians updated the fortifications, converting Šumber into a Renaissance-style castle through the addition of a corner round semi-tower. Šumber would find itself captured and recaptured numerous times between the rival powers.
 In 1508, yet another war broke out between the Habsburg Emperor Maximilian and the Republic of Venice and Gaspar Karscheyner again lost Kršan and Šumber, but in 1509 they were returned.
 While Gaspar repaired and retained Kršan, in 1515 he sold Šumber to the House of Herberstein, Lords of Lupoglav (Italian: Lupogliano).